specklesystems/speckle-docs-OLD/user/blender.md

 For a quick overview, check out this short video on how to get started sending and receiving data from Blender!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vy-i6lCdMOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div style="position: relative;padding-bottom: 56.25%;"><iframe width="100%" height="100%" style="position: absolute;" src="https://www.youtube.com/embed/vy-i6lCdMOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 ## Installation

 Before using this connector, you'll need to follow our standard setup instructions to [install Speckle Manager and add a Speckle account](/user/manager).

 Once the connector has been installed, you will find it in the Add-ons tab of your Preferences menu, under the "Scene" category.
 Activate it by checking the tick box next to the Add-on name.

 ![activating the Blender Connector](./img-blender/enable-addon.png)

 ## User Interface

 The Blender Connector lives in the 3D viewport toolbar (N) under the Speckle tab.
 It contains three main panels:

 - **User Panel** for switching between different local accounts.
 - **Streams Panel** for browsing your existing streams, creating new streams, or deleting old streams.